NOTE: Original post at: http://revpwn.com/Writeups/rev/SunshineCTF-UselessVM/.

 Okay, on to the actual reversing so we can attain a cool flag.
 Once again, for brevity, I will be skipping a lot of the minute details.
 It can be easy to get lost in the messy code, especially when reversing Rust.
 It’s important to limit your scope when starting a reversing problem.
 Do a quick pass over of the program and try to get an idea of the general flow, in our case we could do that just based on some of the function names given in our main function.

-First we call new and initialize a new portion of memory to act as our virtual machine’s address space.
-We setup two registers (A and M), memory, and an output_buffer.
-Next, we call init_flag.
-We like flags around these parts, so this function was definitely of interest.
-However, the only real thing of interest here is that we see our flag is loaded in at address 0xe080 in our VM’s memory.
+in our VM’s memory.
 We then take some user input as bytes, convert that into an iterator, then start iterating.
 This tells us that we should be able to send our payload with all our opcodes in one line.
-Going down we run into what we will soon find out is the most interesting function execute_instruction.
+Going down we run into what we will soon find out is the most interesting function execute_instruction

-execute_instruction will take the opcode we provide to determine where to jump in the switch statement to execute that specific instruction
+will take the opcode we provide to determine where to jump in the switch statement to execute that specific instruction

 ..kind of..

-The opcode we pass in is actually right-shifted by 5 (val = opcode >> 5), this means that if we want to jump into the first case in the switch statement we need to pass a value in the range 32-63.
-This is because for all values in that range opcode >> 5 == 1.
-The ranges for all 7 cases are:
+), this means that if we want to jump into the first case in the switch statement we need to pass a value in the range 32-63.
+This is because for all values in that range opcode >> 5 == 1

-default< 32 or > 255
+default | < 32 or > 255 |

-We also have an operand that is generated based off of the number you choose for the opcode using operand = opcode & 0x1f.
+.
 The reason they have this range is for instructions that allow you to variate the functionality.
 The only 2 instructions that use this operand are instructions 1 and 2.
 In other words, the highest 3 bits of the opcode select the instruction, while the lowest 5 select the operand.

 After using the tricks to demangle the decompiled output above, most of the functions in the switch should be straight forward enough to at least mostly decompile.
 However, here is a list of the instructions, after reversing each case in the switch statement, converted to psuedo-assembly